Robert York: Early life and education

 On 23 August 1909, York was born in Minneapolis, Minnesota and grew up in Des Moines, Iowa.
 For his post-secondary education, York went to Drake University and the Cummings School of Art during the late 1920s.
 He continued his art education in 1930 when he enrolled in the Chicago Academy of Fine Arts.
 While completing his studies, York was trained by various people including Ding Darling and Vaughn Shoemaker.

 Career

-York began working in cartoons with the Chicago Tribune as an assistant cartoonist for Carl Ed from 1930-35.
+York began working in cartoons with the Chicago Tribune as an assistant cartoonist for Carl Ed from 1930 to 1935.
 He then became a cartoonist for the Nashville Banner in 1936 and The Louisville Times in 1937.
 While with the Louisville Times, York worked as a political cartoonist from 1937 to 1974 with the exception of World War II.
 During the war, York drew with the United States Army Air Forces from 1943 to 1945.
 He retired from cartoons in August 1974.